Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Experiments

-Finally, we compare our method with StyleRig and PIE, which also leverage the 3DMM guidance for face manipulation.
-But due to the lack of 3DMM parametric space for out-of-domain faces, they do not support out-of-domain faces editing inherently.
-Therefore, we only do the comparison on real face images in \fref{figure:cmp3d}.
-For a fair comparison, we directly fetch the results of StyleRig and PIE from the authors' project page.
+Comparisons with 3DMM Guided Methods: Finally, we compare our method with StyleRig and PIE, which also leverage the 3DMM guidance for face manipulation.
+However, due to the lack of 3DMM parametric space for out-of-domain faces, they do not support out-of-domain face editing inherently.
+Therefore, we only make the comparison on human face images in Fig.~\ref{figure:cmp3d}.
+All the results of StyleRig and PIE are directly fetched from the authors' project page.
 Without our reduced latent space and disentangled attribute-latent mapping, on the one hand, they cannot manipulate identity-related attributes such as shape and albedo.
 On the other hand, they often fail at editing a single attribute without affecting other content or manipulating multiple attributes simultaneously.
-For example, when changing the expression in the first case, the glass structure is a little twisted.
-Similarly, when changing the expression in the second case, the albedo and background are also significantly changed with obvious artifacts in the edited result.
+For example, when changing the expression in the first case, the glasses are a little twisted.
+Similarly, when changing the expression in the second case, the albedo and background are also significantly changed with obvious artifacts.